schahmatist/Amazon-Reviews-NLP-Sentiment-Analysis/README.md

 ### NEW FEATURES

 Lots of features were considered for training the model ( including
-use of smiles, dots, and varius punctuation in a review )
+use of smiles, dots, and various punctuation in a review )

 #### The following features were chosen: